Chalwk/JeriCraftDocs/docs/guides/Regions.md

 ---

-## 🌟 Max Claim Volume
+## 🌟 Max Claim Volume and Region Limits

-JeriCraft has a **maximum claim volume** to ensure fair and balanced gameplay for all players.
-This is the maximum number of blocks you can claim within a single region, set to **1,000,000 (1 million blocks)**.
+To ensure a fair and balanced experience for all players, JeriCraft has specific limitations on the number of blocks and regions you can claim.

+### **Max Claim Volume per Region**:
+Each individual region you claim can have a maximum volume of **30,000 blocks**.
+This means each region can be up to 30,000 blocks in size, but you can claim multiple regions as long as they don't exceed the limit.

+### **Max Regions per Player**:
+Each player can own up to **5 regions**.
+This means you can claim multiple areas, but you will be limited to a maximum of 5 separate regions.
+This ensures that everyone has a fair opportunity to claim space while preventing excessive land ownership by a single player.

+These limits help maintain a balanced gameplay environment and make sure there's plenty of space for everyone to build and explore!

+---

 ### Region Dimensions and Volume: